odo/ramjet/README.md

     noop.
 ```

+Within each session, `init/1` is called with an ID starting at 1 and increasing monotonically (also across slaves).

-`init/0` returns 0 as the initial state, and `handle_task/2` either waits for a while or prints the state, depending on the task.
+'init/1' then returns 0 as the initial state, and `handle_task/2` either waits for a while or prints the state, depending on the task.

 Note: